cresset-template/cresset/README.md

 than PyTorch installed from `pip`/`conda` but building from source is a difficult and bug-prone process.

-This repository provides an easy-to-use Dockerfile that can be integrated into any project.

 This repository is a highly modular template to build any version of PyTorch from source on any version of CUDA.

-The provided Dockerfile can be extended to any Ubuntu-based image.
+It provides an easy-to-use Dockerfile which can be integrated into any Ubuntu-based image or project.

 For researchers unfamiliar with Docker, the generated wheel files can be extracted to install PyTorch on their local environments.

-A Makefile is provided both as an interface for easy use and as a tutorial for building images.
+A Makefile is provided both as an interface for easy use and as a tutorial for building custom images.

 ## Quick Start